 On October 28, 2016, the Company entered into an option agreement with Wildwood Exploration Inc. to acquire the rights to approximately 119,000 hectares in Newfoundland, Canada (the "Wildwood Option").
 Effective October 19, 2018, the Company terminated the Wildwood Option and elected not to proceed with further exploration at its mineral properties in Newfoundland.
-As at December 31, 2018, the Company has written off the acquisition costs previously capitalized in relation to these mineral properties.
+During the year ended December 31, 2018, the Company wrote off acquisition costs previously capitalized in relation to these mineral properties.
+There is no remaining balance as at December 31, 2019.